MaximevdHeijden/PNM-RFB-electrode/README.md

 After installing OpenPNM version 3.0.0. and making the required adjustments, the pore network model can be run for the desired operating conditions and network properties, which need to be specified in the scripts.\
 The following properties can be adjusted:\
 •	Electrolyte chemistry: in the inputDict, the chemistry dependent parameters can be changed (e.g., diffusion coefficient, viscosity, concentration).\
-•	Operation conditions: in inputDict, the operating conditions can be changes (e.g., total electrode lenght, membrane properties, cell potential settings).\
+•	Operation conditions: in inputDict, the operating conditions can be changes (e.g., total electrode length, membrane properties, cell potential settings).\
 •	Fitting parameters: in the inputDict, the mass transfer coefficients (C1 and C2) can be defined, which can be obtained from literature or experiments.\
 •	Flow field type: in the scripts, the flow field design can be changed where Flow_field == 0 simulates a flow-through flow field, and Flow_field == 1 an interdigitated flow field.\
 •	Fitting parameters: in the main scripts, the mass transfer coefficient, membrane resistance, and conductivity factors can be altered.\
-•	Pressure drop physics: in the main scripts, you can select wether you want to use OpenPNM physics or physics based on the mechanical energy balance.\
+•	Pressure drop physics: in the main scripts, you can select whether you want to use OpenPNM physics or physics based on the mechanical energy balance.\
-•	Velocity dependent mass transfer coefficient: in the main manuscript you can select wether you want to use a velocity dependent or independent mass transfer coefficient.\
+•	Velocity dependent mass transfer coefficient: in the main manuscript you can select whether you want to use a velocity dependent or independent mass transfer coefficient.\
 •	File name and folder: the file name and folder can be changed in the main scripts.\
 •	Electrode type: the electrode you want to investigate with the pore network model can be loaded in the main scripts using the "input" folder.\
 •	Additional operating conditions and electrolyte parameters: in the main script, the exchange current density and velocity should be changed accordingly.\
 •	Network in series: in the main scripts you can change if you want to simulate a small electrode (the size of the loaded electrode) or if you want to use the network-in-series approach to simulate the size of longer electrode (e.g., as used in the experiments).\
-•	Fitting patameters: for the Pressure_fitting_script and Flow_field_main scripts additional fitting parameters are required as input.
+•	Fitting parameters: for the Pressure_fitting_script and Flow_field_main scripts additional fitting parameters are required as input.

 More information regarding these parameters can be found in the publications mentioned under the ‘Cite’ section. **Care must be taken when changing the electrolyte type, as different inputDicts must be used.**\
 **If other extracted networks are used, make sure you double check the xyz coordinates, as they affect the boundary conditions and thus the simulations.**